kkaragitz/openbbs/README.md

 * boards - Boards on this BBS, separated by comma.
 A description of the board is specified by adding a colon (:) and the description after the board name.
 * operators - List of usernames to be given operator automatically, separated by comma.
 Changes will take effect when they register or login.

+*[server]*
+* hash_iterations - The number of iterations to be used in PBKDF2 password hashing.
+More will bring better security, but having it at too high of a value will make login and registration take a very long time.
+This should be changed ahead of time, as changing it for an existing database will make it impossible for users to log in.
+* salt_length - The length (in bytes) of the cryptographic salt to be generated for each user.
+More is better, but going overkill here isn't going to be particularly helpful.
+Unlike hash_iterations, this can be changed for an existing database, but users who registered before the change will still have a salt length of the previous value.

 TODO
 ----